Generalization Bounds for Noisy Iterative Algorithms Using Properties of Additive Noise Channels: Generalization Bounds for Noisy Iterative Algorithms

 In this section, we present our main result---generalization bounds for noisy iterative algorithms.
 First, by leveraging strong data processing inequalities, we prove that the amount of information about the data points used in early iterations decays with time.
 Accordingly, our generalization bounds incorporate a time-decaying factor which enables the impact of early iterations on our bounds to reduce with time.
 Second, by using properties of additive noise channels developed in the last section, we further upper bound the $f$-information by a quantity which is often easier to estimate.
 The above two aspects correspond to Lemma~\ref{lem::Noisy_ite_alg_SDPI} and \ref{lem::ub_MI_WT_Zi_general} which are the basis of our main result in Theorem~\ref{thm::gen_bound_general_noisy_alg}.

-Before diving into the analysis, we first discuss assumptions made in this paper. \begin{assumption} The mini-batch indices $(\mathcal{B}_1, \cdots, \mathcal{B}_T)$ in \eqref{eq::rec_update_parameter_Extend} are specified before the algorithm is run and data are drawn without replacement. \end{assumption} If the mini-batches are selected when the algorithm is run, one can analyze the expected generalization gap by first conditioning on $\mathcal{B} \defined (\mathcal{B}_1, \cdots, \mathcal{B}_T)$ and then taking an expectation over the randomness of $\mathcal{B}$:
+Before diving into the analysis, we first discuss assumptions made in this paper. \begin{assumption}[Sampling w/o Replacement] The mini-batch indices $(\mathcal{B}_1, \cdots, \mathcal{B}_T)$ in \eqref{eq::rec_update_parameter_Extend} are specified before the algorithm is run and data are drawn without replacement. \end{assumption} If the mini-batches are selected when the algorithm is run, one can analyze the expected generalization gap by first conditioning on $\mathcal{B} \defined (\mathcal{B}_1, \cdots, \mathcal{B}_T)$ and then taking an expectation over the randomness of $\mathcal{B}$:

-Our analysis can be extended to the case where data are drawn with replacement (see Proposition~\ref{prop::gen_bound_SGLD}) by using the chain rule for mutual information. \begin{assumption} The parameter domain $\mathcal{W}$ is compact and $\|g(\bw, \bz)\|\leq K$ for all $\bw,\bz$.
+Our analysis can be extended to the case where data are drawn with replacement (see Proposition~\ref{prop::gen_bound_SGLD}) by using the chain rule for mutual information. \begin{assumption}[Bounded Gradient \& Compact Domain] The parameter domain $\mathcal{W}$ is compact and $\|g(\bw, \bz)\|\leq K$ for all $\bw,\bz$.
 We denote the diameter of $\mathcal{W}$ by $D \defined \sup_{\bw, \bw' \in \mathcal{W}} \|\bw - \bw'\|$. \end{assumption} Our generalization bounds rely on the second assumption mildly.
 In fact, this assumption only affects the time-decaying factor in our bounds which is always upper bounded by $1$.
 If we remove this assumption, our bounds still hold though the decay factor disappears.

 Now we are in a position to derive generalization bounds under the above assumptions.
-As a consequence of strong data processing inequalities, the following lemma indicates that the information of a data point $\rZ_i$ contained in the algorithmic output $\rW_T$ will reduce with time $T$. \begin{lemma} Under Assumption~\ref{assump::index_w/o_rep}, \ref{assump::comp_W_Lip_grad}, if a data point $\rZ_i$ is used in the $t$-th iteration, then
+As a consequence of strong data processing inequalities, the following lemma indicates that the information of a data point $\rZ_i$ contained in the algorithmic output $\rW_T$ will reduce with time $T$. \begin{lemma} Under Assumption~\ref{assump::index_w/o_rep} (Sampling w/o Replacement) and \ref{assump::comp_W_Lip_grad} (Bounded Gradient \& Compact Domain), if a data point $\rZ_i$ is used in the $t$-th iteration, then

 where the function $\delta(\cdot,\cdot)$ is defined in \eqref{eq::defn_delta_At}. \end{lemma} \begin{proof} For the $t$-th iteration, we rewrite the recursion in \eqref{eq::rec_update_parameter_Extend} as